-The date embedded into the version controls your entitlement to patches, whereas the expiry\date field limits your ability to use the tools.
+The date embedded into the version controls your entitlement to patches, whereas the expiry_date field limits your ability to use the tools.

-1.4 Node-locked license scheme on page 1-15.
-1.5 Floating license scheme on page 1-16.
+1.4 Node-locked license scheme on page 1-16.
+1.5 Floating license scheme on page 1-17.

-Chapter 6 Troubleshooting client configuration
+Chapter 6 Troubleshooting Client Configuration

 Describes issues relating to the configuration of clients in either node locked or floating license systems.
-It contains the following sections:

-- 6.1 License apparently missing error on page 6-52. - 6.2 My node-locked tools fail with FlexNet error -8: Invalid license key (inconsistent authentication code) on page 6-53. - 6.3 How can I change the order in which my license sources are accessed? on page 6-54. - 6.4 Optimizing floating license checkout times on page 6-55. - 6.5 Can I use a remote floating license server? on page 6-57. - 6.6 Why am I getting FlexNet error -15: Cannot connect to floating license server system? on page 6-58.
+- 6.1 License apparently missing error on page 6-55. - 6.2 My node-locked tools fail with FlexNet error -8: Invalid license key (inconsistent authentication code) on page 6-56. - 6.3 How can I change the order in which my license sources are accessed? on page 6-57. - 6.4 Optimizing floating license checkout times on page 6-58. - 6.5 Can I use a remote floating license server? on page 6-60. - 6.6 Why am I getting FlexNet error -15: Cannot connect to floating license server system? on page 6-61.